Insulation Tips for Hot, Humid Climates

 Stay tuned for updated videos on the installation of the total fill insulation.

-I hope these tips help you on your way to making your house (or other structure) located in a hot humid climate a well insulated and comfortable space. if you have a different climate be sure to research what the proper way to insulate is for that environemnt.
+I hope these tips help you on your way to making your house (or other structure) located in a hot humid climate a well insulated and comfortable space.
+If you have a different climate be sure to research what the proper way to insulate is for that environment.